mattermost/docs/source/process/integrations-directory.rst

 Download URL
 ^^^^^^^^^^^^^

-Link to the README file on the Github project which typically includes install instructions.
+Link to the README file on the GitHub project which typically includes install instructions.

 Source Code URL
 ^^^^^^^^^^^^^^^^